Ancient Egyptian funerary practices: Early Dynastic period, tombs and coffins

 By the First Dynasty, some Egyptians were wealthy enough to build tombs over their burials rather than placing their bodies in simple pit graves dug into the sand.
-The rectangular, mudbrick tomb with an underground burial chamber called a mastaba developed in the early dynastic period.
+The rectangular, mudbrick tomb with an underground burial chamber, termed a mastaba in modern archaeology, developed in the Early Dynastic period.
 These tombs had niched walls, a style of building called the palace-façade motif because the walls imitated those surrounding the palace of the king.
 Since commoners as well as kings, however, had such tombs, the architecture suggests that in death, some wealthy people did achieve an elevated status.
 Later in the historical period, it is certain that the deceased was associated with the god of the dead, Osiris.

 Grave goods expanded to include furniture, jewelry, and games as well as the weapons, cosmetic palettes, and food supplies in decorated jars known earlier, in the Predynastic period.
 In the richest tombs, grave goods then numbered in the thousands.
 Only the newly invented coffins for the body were made specifically for the tomb.
 Some inconclusive evidence exists for mummification.
 Other objects in the tombs that had been used during daily life suggest that in the First Dynasty Egyptians already anticipated needing such objects in the next life.
 Further continuity from this life into the next can be found in the positioning of tombs: those persons who served the king during their lifetimes chose burials close to their king.
 The use of stela in front of the tomb began in the First Dynasty, indicating a desire to individualize the tomb with the deceased's name.